HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ## Methodology

-This sizing activity rendered scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL Digital Experience (DX) pages and portlets.
+This sizing activity rendered scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL Digital Experience (DX) Compose pages and portlets.
 This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

 To achieve the 1,000 concurrent users mark, an initial set of runs was done with a lower number of users on a single node setup.
 The tests started with the desired load of 1,000 users and an acceptable error rate (< 0.01%).
 Further steps were taken to optimize the limits on the available resources for each pod.